vllm-project/vllm/docs/source/models/vlm.rst

 You can serve vision language models with vLLM's HTTP server that is compatible with `OpenAI Vision API <https://platform.openai.com/docs/guides/vision>`_.

 .. note::
-    Currently, vLLM supports only **single ``image_url`` input** per ``messages``.
+    Currently, vLLM supports only **single** ``image_url`` input per ``messages``.
 Support for multi-image inputs will be added in the future.

-Below is an example on how to launch the same `llava-hf/llava-1.5-7b-hf` with vLLM API server.
+Below is an example on how to launch the same ``llava-hf/llava-1.5-7b-hf`` with vLLM API server.

 .. important::
-    Since OpenAI Vision API is based on `Chat <https://platform.openai.com/docs/api-reference/chat>`_ API, a chat template is **required** to launch the API server.
+    Since OpenAI Vision API is based on `Chat <https://platform.openai.com/docs/api-reference/chat>`_ API, a chat template is **required** to launch the API server if the model's tokenizer does not come with one.
 In this example, we use the Vicuna chat template that you can find `here in the example folder <https://github.com/vllm-project/vllm/blob/main/examples/template_vicuna.jinja>`_.

 .. code-block:: bash